 How does representing an organization differ from representing an individual?

-Joe brings a proven record as a highly capable trial advocate and was inducted into the American College of Trial Lawyers.
+Joe brings a proven record as a highly capable trial advocate.
 He has managed complex civil and criminal litigation in a variety of proceedings.
 He has a well-developed skill for strategic thinking and affirmative development of the client’s litigation position, including understanding the real-life dynamics that impede resolution.

 - Joe has litigated high stakes commercial disputes in state and federal courts relating to sophisticated corporate transactions and False Claims Act allegations, including an International Chamber of Commerce arbitration regarding a failed acquisition, and litigation regarding a pension asset transfer.

-- Joe has also represented the Minnesota State Auditor in constitutional litigation regarding the constitutional duties of the State Auditor.
+- Joe represented the Minnesota State Auditor in constitutional litigation regarding the constitutional duties of the State Auditor.

 Complex Criminal and Enforcement Actions